bmwoolf/bench/README.md

 The evm-bench framework can run any benchmark on any runner.
 The links above dive deeper into how to build new benchmarks or runners.

 ## Usage

+Testing the max compute and storage of a blockchain network.

 ### With the evm-bench suite